avahmed/Javascript-Assignment-1/README.md

-# Javascript-Day-1-Training
+# .NET Training Assignments
-This repository contains Assignment 1 tasks.
+This repository contains all the assignments related to .NET Training.